intel/pmem-csi/docs/design.md

 Such volumes can be used with full dax semantic *only* inside Kata Containers.
 They are still usable with other runtimes, just not with dax semantic.
-Because of that and the additional space overhead, Kata Container support has to be enabled explicitly via a [storage class parameter and Kata Containers must be set up appropriately](install.md#kata-containers-support)
+Because of that and the additional space overhead, Kata Containers support has to be enabled explicitly via a [storage class parameter and Kata Containers must be set up appropriately](install.md#kata-containers-support).

 ## Driver modes